Remark as delivered on Oct. 27, 2017 at the Mondavi Center for the Performing Arts for Chancellor May's Investiture

 Others are passionate about our life-saving work at the schools of medicine and veterinary medicine, or our advancements in patient care at the nursing school.

-In making my rounds, I have heard many alumni and others describe UC Davis as kind of a sleeping giant, a powerful institution that has yet to show the full extent of its power.
+In making my rounds, I have heard many alumni and others describe Davis as kind of a sleeping giant, a powerful institution that has yet to show the full extent of its power.

 Well, I’m here to tell you that it is time for this giant to wake up.

-Whether it’s our record fundraising, our record research sponsorships, our athletic teams making campus history, our noteworthy achievements in scholarship, or our overall ranking as a Top 10 public research university, UC Davis is unmistakably on the rise.
+Whether it’s our record fundraising, our record research expenditures, our athletic teams making campus history, our noteworthy achievements in scholarship, or our overall ranking as a Top 10 public research university, UC Davis is unmistakably on the rise.

 Increasingly, UC Davis propels social mobility across California and the nation, graduating large numbers of students from historically disadvantaged backgrounds, such as families with no previous college degrees.

-Increasingly, our university makes headlines on the frontlines of today’s humanitarian crises, be it health care, public health, global hunger, water scarcity, immigration, climate change, poverty, or environmental impoverishment.
+Increasingly, our university makes headlines on the frontlines of today’s humanitarian crises, be it health care, public health, global hunger, water scarcity, immigration, climate change, poverty or environmental impoverishment.

-People are stunned once they learn about UC Davis’ accomplishments – our groundbreaking research in so many fields, our contributions to prosperity in the Sacramento region, our empowering students to do good in the world.
+People are often stunned once they learn about UC Davis’ accomplishments – our groundbreaking research in so many fields, our contributions to prosperity in the Sacramento region, our empowering students to do good in the world.

 “Davis, is that the one near Disneyland?”
 Uh…no.

-We are going to do a better job of telling our story — and our location — so we can continue to attract the best professors and researchers and the most talented students.
-The greatness of UC Davis has yet to be fully shared.
+We are going to do a better job of telling our story – and our location – so we can continue to attract the best professors and researchers and the most talented students.
+The greatness of UC Davis has yet to be fully told or shared.

 To promote UC Davis to the next level, we have initiated the development of a university-wide strategic plan — one that assembles our many outstanding pieces into a coherent whole and provides a road map to preeminence.

-Who will stand in the way of a university that wants to boldly go where no university has gone before?
+Who will stand in the way of a university that wants to go boldly where no university has gone before?
 Resistance is futile.

 UC Davis can be pivotal in growing a new economy in our region, one grounded in technological innovation.
-Every month our campus launches a new business startup in fields that play to our strengths, such as biotechnology, food technology, and nutrition.
+Every month our campus launches a new business startup in fields that play to our strengths, such as biotechnology, food technology and nutrition.